rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2d"></a>
-## Verify delivery guarantee - 2.d Consumer receives a Poison message
+## Verify delivery guarantee-2d Consumer receives a Poison message

 A *Poison message* is a message that the consumer will never be able to process.
 Common cases are that the consumer is not able to parse the message due to schema conflicts, or